-I have gotten tons of questions about the Minnie Mouse Centerpieces that I made for Riley's Minnie Mouse Birthday so I thought I'd share the play by play on how to make these simple, yet adorable centerpieces.
+I have gotten tons of questions about the Minnie Mouse Centerpieces that I made for Riley's Birthday Party so I thought I'd share the play by play on how to make these simple, yet adorable centerpieces.

 I made four Minnie Mouse Centerpieces, but you can obviously make as many as you need.
 I'm going to give the supplies and directions for how to make one though.

 - A bucket of some kind for the base (Mine is from Hobby Lobby)

 - Bamboo skewers if you want them tall (You could always use lollipop sticks, but I wanted them tall)

 - 2 small size green Styrofoam balls, Black spray paint

 - Printable with name and age of the birthday

 - Ribbon for the bow on Minnie's head and for the bow on the bucket

 You will need to spray the Styrofoam balls first.
 I chose the green Styrofoam balls because it made the paint appear to shimmer.
 Once the paint is dry, hot glue the small balls to the large one to make ears.

 To finish off Minnie's head you need to make the bow.
 I used the same ribbon I used for the Minnie Mouse Ears that we made for all Riley's guests.
 You'll need to pinch the ribbon in the middle once you've overlapped it to give it a dimpled effect.